 Finally, LED ledge lights are proposed to be installed in the cornice on the parapet of the main building mass.
 These fixtures, identified on the lighting plan as Type F3, provide a linear wash that appears to highlight the cornice all around the building.
-This kind of accent lighting is not characteristic of the historic district, and therefore, these fixtures should be removed from the proposal.
+One commissioner thought this cornice lighting, in particular, seemed a little "too Disney" for the historic district and that lighting the entire cornice seemed over the top.